 In a world where every type of job involves working with data (of any kind), almost everybody needs a skilled data scientist to filter red flags, interpret data, discover patterns and trends and use them to find solutions.
 A data scientist is like an analyst who can predict and calculate the potential results of the business by looking at streams of data.

 All fine and dandy, but what are some specific jobs for a Data Science graduate?
 We’ll get to that in a minute!

-First let’s checks some of the best countries where you can study Data Science and have the best jobs prospects.
-The countdown goes like this:
+First, let’s check some of the best countries where you can study Data Science and have the best jobs prospects:

 Work for: national governments, local authorities, consulting and reporting companies, market research companies and research institutes.